 This program puts you and your supervisor in touch with a team of occupational health nurses and return to work specialists.
 Your supervisor and the team are all focused on what you can do, not what you can’t do.

-Working together, you will create a plan to return to work safely, perhaps with modified duties, a gradual return to work schedule or some other temporary accommodation.
+Working together, you'll create a plan to return to work safely, perhaps with modified duties, a gradual return to work schedule, or some other temporary accommodation.

 The program provides resources that encourage rehabilitation and a safe, sustainable and timely return to work, and helps you stay connected with your workplace and your colleagues by minimizing your time away.

 It has been shown that employees who have a gradual and early return to work while they continue their recovery enjoy a more complete medical recovery and have fewer long term complications.

 Our goal as an employer is to have a safe, timely and sustainable return to work program, regardless of whether your absence is work related or not.

 From a rehabilitative perspective and in descending priority, the general goals of the Early Intervention and Return to Work Program are:

 - Assist the employee to stay at work with job modifications rather than be absent.

 - Early return to employee’s occupation with modified duties and/or hours.

 - Early return to temporary alternate occupation with modified duties and/or hours.